RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 You could also search through various systems for something you are interested in.
 For example, you might [search GitHub](https://github.com/search?l=powershell&q=stars%3A%3E1&s=stars&type=Repositories) for the most starred PowerShell repositories.

-Stumbling across new tools and ideas happens, but it requires a bit of effort, and a little luck.
-Searching requires that you know what you are looking for, which might be tough if you didn't realize a tool or idea existed.
+Stumbling across new tools and services happens, but it requires a bit of effort, and a little luck.
+Searching requires that you know what you are looking for, which might be tough if you didn't realize a tool or service existed.

 #### Today

-These methods aren't very efficient with our time, and can leave us in the dark if we overlook a particularly handy tool or idea.
+These methods aren't very efficient with our time, and can leave us in the dark if we overlook a particularly handy tool or service.
 Keeping up with everything could be enough to fill a full time job.

 ### Tomorrow